Holding space when others need you most

 Through this experience and many others in my life, I have done my best to hold space for other people in the same way that I was during this time.
 As a mom, wife, coach, educator, volunteer, yoga therapist, and friend, I’ve brought what I learned, knowing how important it is to hold space for those we love.
 In all my relationships, I’ve found that the secret ingredient has always been someone who knows how to and wants to hold space for me when I need it.

 To hold space isn’t something that is only for nurses, teachers, coaches, and facilitators.
 It is something we can ALL do for each other!
 For all the people in our lives, our loved ones, children, neighbors, and even strangers.

 To hold space is not mastered overnight, nor is it something you can just read tips for and know exactly what to do.
 The only way to prepare is to practice.
 Not only to practice it but to gain experience recognizing what people need as each person and situation is unique.
 The following tips are, from my experience, an excellent place to begin.

 8 Tips to Help You Hold Space for Others

-It can be really easy to provide what we feel we would need or to decide for the other person what they “need to know”.
-Instead of deciding for another person, we want to listen and watch for signs that allow us to see what is actually happening.
-Some will need every single detail, others will get overwhelmed.
-Take your time give small amounts notice, are they asking for more or are they closing off.
-For us knowing that not everyone wanted to hear every detail of every day, or every doctor’s appointment.
-For some it would help them feel like they knew what they needed for others it could be too much to face.
+It can be straightforward to provide what we feel we would need or decide what they “need to know” for the other person.
+Instead of settling for another person, we want to listen and watch for signs that allow us to see what is happening.
+Some will need every single detail; others will get overwhelmed.
+Take your time and give small amounts of notice.
+Are they asking for more, or are they closing off?
+Not everyone wants to hear every detail of every day or doctor’s appointment.
+It would help some feel like they knew what they needed.
+For others, it could be too much to face.